 Intention and We-Intention

 An alternative approach would consider ‘agency’ as a distinct concept.
 Indeed, philosophers like Christine Korsgaard do not rest content with the notion that we are condemned to action or that action is omnipresent.
-They believe that interrogating agency is a worthwhile pursuit because agency be distinguished from mere action.
+They believe that interrogating agency is a worthwhile pursuit because agency should be distinguished from mere action.
 So a third response to our enquiry about the significance of Jewish agency might explore the philosophical debate on agency and free will.
-In doing so, we would have to theories, deconstruction and psychoanalysis, that undermine conventional notions of agency.
-Rather than argue that there always exists a ‘gap between authorial intention and textual meaning’, or that the idea of oneness, wholeness, and identity is a metaphysical fiction, or that all subjects are invariably de-centred, or that the ‘ego’ is not the master in its own house, we would ponder the ways in which agency has been envisaged by prominent philosophers.
+In doing so, we would have to disregard some theories, including deconstruction and psychoanalysis, that undermine conventional notions of agency.
+Rather than argue, pace Derrida, Freud, or Lacan, that there always exists a ‘gap between authorial intention and textual meaning’, or that the idea of oneness, wholeness, and identity is a metaphysical fiction, or that all subjects are invariably de-centred, or that the ‘ego’ is not the master in its own house, or that the quest for cohesion and congruency is both interminable and futile, we would ponder the ways in which agency has been envisaged by prominent philosophers.

 There have been many ways, needless to say.
 I would like to initially focus on two broad areas, one connected to personal agency, the other connected to collective agency.
 The former is usually the starting point for the latter.
 It is also often discussed as part of the vexed issue of free will.
-According to the conception of individual agency, ‘a being has the capacity to exercise agency just in case it has the capacity to act intentionally, and the exercise of agency consists (primarily) in the performance of intentional actions (…)’.
+According to the conception of individual agency most favoured by philosophers, ‘a being has the capacity to exercise agency just in case it has the capacity to act intentionally, and the exercise of agency consists (primarily) in the performance of intentional actions (…)’.
 Opponents of the standard conception maintain that agency ‘cannot be reduced to the capacity to act intentionally’, insisting that the ‘exercise of agency may be entirely spontaneous, in the sense that an agent may initiate an action for no reason and without prior intent’.
-Agency, on this view, is about the power to initiate, where ‘the exercise of this power cannot be reduced to the agent’s being moved by reasons or intentions’. purpose of this essay is best served by the version of agency.
+Agency, on this view, is about the power to initiate, where ‘the exercise of this power cannot be reduced to the agent’s being moved by reasons or intentions’.
+The purpose of this essay is best served by the first version of agency outlined above.
 After all, we are not really interested in spontaneous acts that have causal effects, but in Jews who did things for a reason, permitting us, the historians of these Jews, to write about their actions as if they were expressive of identities and as if the identities in question were constituted by certain choices.